Joseph J. Jankowski - Real Estate Lawyer in NJ

 B.A., Notre Dame, cum laude, 1967

-For over 40 years, commercial real estate clients have depended on Joseph Jankowski to advise them and guide them on all aspects of commercial lending and real estate finance law.
-A shareholder on the Banking/Creditor Rights Team, Mr. Jankowski brings to the table a comprehensive understanding of real world issues that reach beyond commercial lending transactions and includes both commercial and residential development, land use issues and mortgage banking law.
+Joseph J. Jankowski is a Shareholder in the Banking & Financial Services group at Wilentz, Goldman & Spitzer, P.A.
+For over 40 years, commercial real estate clients have depended on Mr. Jankowski to advise them and guide them on all aspects of commercial lending and real estate finance law.
+He brings to the table a comprehensive understanding of real world issues that reach beyond commercial lending transactions and includes both commercial and residential development, land use issues and mortgage banking law.
 Mr. Jankowski delivers to commercial banks, developers, real estate investors and individuals an entire career of business-infused legal knowledge, insight and incomparable experience.